Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the averages of ergodic billiards for non-trapping metrics

-Consider a curved billiard table $(M, g)$.
-Assuming that we know the $g$-induced volume of $\d M$ and the \emph{time record} of the billiard ball hitting the boundary $\d M$ (say, as an infinite sequence moments of bell rings that broadcast each collision of the billiard ball with $\d M$), for an ergodic billiard and a non-trapping $g$, we can ``hear" the volume $vol_g(M)$!
+Assuming that we know the $g$-induced volume of $\d M$ and the \emph{time record} of the billiard ball hitting the boundary $\d M$ (say, as an infinite sequence of bell rings that broadcast each collision of the billiard ball with the boundary of a curved billiard table $(M, g)$), for an ergodic billiard and a non-trapping $g$, we can ``hear" the volume $vol_g(M)$!

 \begin{corollary} For a non-trapping boundary generic $g$ and an ergodic billiard map $B_{v^g}$, knowing the limit for almost any $z \in \d_1^+(SM)$, allows to determine the isoperimetric proportion $\frac{vol_g(M)}{vol_g(\d M)}$.